 Where to stay in Geneva

-Hotel Astoria – A good mid-range hotel option located close to the train station, they offer a range of private rooms suitable for couples or single travellers.
+Hotel Astoria – A good mid-range hotel option located close to the train station, they offer a range of private rooms (some including a terrace!) suitable for couples or single travellers.
 Breakfast is included in the nightly rate.
-Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse other hotels in Geneva.

-While Geneva was never top on my travel priority list, I really enjoyed my weekend in Geneva and found that there were plenty of interesting attractions to visit.
-My time in Geneva has certainly given me additional motivation to explore more of Switzerland in the future!
+While Geneva was never top on my travel priority list, I really enjoyed my time in Geneva and found that there were plenty of interesting attractions to visit.

-Are you planning a weekend in Geneva?
-Or have you been previously and have some budget tips?
+Are you planning to visit Geneva?
+Have any questions?
 Let us know in the comments below!